OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 The admin center does not support the following:

-- Office 2013 (Word, Excel, PowerPoint, or Outlook).
+- Office 2013 (Word, Excel, PowerPoint, or Outlook)
 - Office for iPad
-- SharePoint Add-ins.
+- SharePoint Add-ins
-- COM/VSTO based Add-ins.
+- COM/VSTO based Add-ins
-- Office Online Server.
+- Office Online Server
-- An on-premises directory service.
+- An on-premises directory service

 To deploy SharePoint Add-ins or add-ins that target Office 2013, use a [SharePoint add-in catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).